-Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-The District's investment policy does not specifically address credit risk but minimizes its credit risk by limiting investments to the types allowed by the State.
+Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+The District's investment policy does not have specific limits on investment credit risk beyond State law limitations.

 Interest Rate Risk